IBM/itz-support-public/IBM-On-premise/IBM-On-premise-Runbooks/faq.md

 - Registered IBM PartnerWorld Members can download IBM applications and middleware from the IBM Software Access Catalog.
 Go here for details and steps required.

+## Q. Does the On-Premises IBM Z z/OS Base Image come with RACF pre-installed and configured and is it accessible by external IP addrress (for instance, from an virtual server hosted on our IBM Cloud)?
+Yes, RACF should pre-installed and configured!
+However, this is not accessible by external IP address as these are in POK and not exposed on the internet in any manner.

 Thank you!